GamesCrafters/gamescrafters.github.io/content/main/assignments/puzzle-homefun.md

 ## Summary

-Write a program that encodes a family of puzzles generically and uses that encoding to compute "perfect solutions" to concrete instances of them.
+Write a program that encodes two puzzles generically and uses this encoding to compute "perfect solutions" for them.
 Any programming language is acceptable.
 Optional aid is provided in the form of a Python template.

 ## Explanation

 Here, we give a bare-minimum introduction to essential concepts you will encounter while you complete this assignment.

-{{< hint warning >}}

 We highly recommend you read through the appended [theoretic introduction](#appendix) for motivation and context, as well as the other [provided resources](#resources).

-{{< /hint >}}

 ### Puzzles and Games

 Puzzles are games in both a formal and informal sense; we play them to have fun, and in formal theory they are the single-player subclass of games.
-As such, we will introduce concepts that are applicable for games in general, even if you will only explore them in-depth for puzzles.
+As such, we will introduce concepts that are applicable for games in general, even if we will only explore them in-depth for puzzles.

-### Games and Rulesets
+### Puzzles and Rulesets

-The games we are interested in are determined by what positions they can find themselves in, what players there are, how positions can transition to others, and by what positions are terminal (and the benefit associated with reaching them according to each player).
+The puzzles we are interested in are determined by what positions they can find themselves in, what players there are, how positions can transition to others, and by what positions are terminal (and the benefit associated with reaching them according to each player).

-When we talk about games colloquially, we don't usually refer to all of these things.
-If someone refers to Chess, they are not referring to it in terms of its positions, but rather in terms of the **ruleset** that "generates" the game itself.
+When we talk about puzzles colloquially, we don't usually refer to all of these things.
+If someone refers to the game of Chess, they are not referring to it in terms of its positions, but rather in terms of the **ruleset** that "generates" the game itself.
 In doing so, they can communicate a game with {{< katex inline >}} >10^{100} {{< /katex >}} unique positions in only about a page of rules.

-The process of encoding a ruleset in a computer and obtaining a subset of positions in the game it generates (perhaps figuring out interesting facts about it in the process) is known as "exploration" or "search."
+The process of encoding a ruleset in a computer and obtaining a subset of positions in the puzzle it generates (perhaps figuring out interesting facts about it in the process) is known as "exploration" or "search."
 This is what we will do in this Homefun.

 ### Our First Ruleset